inbravo/aws-feature-set/README.md

 - For objects larger than **100 megabytes**, use Multipart Upload

 ### S3 Security
-- By default all newly created buckets are **private**
+- By default all newly created buckets are **Private**
 - Control Access to buckets using
   - Bucket Policies : Bucket wide
-  - Access Control Lists (**ACL**) : Up to individual objects
+  - Access Control List (**ACL**) : Up to individual objects
 - S3 buckets can log all access requests to another S3 bucket even another AWS account

-### S3 Encryption
+### S3 Encryption Types
+- In Transit
-- In Transit : Secured using SSL/TLS
+	- Secured using SSL/TLS encryption
+	- HTTPS is an Example of it
-- In Storage
+- In Rest
 	- Client Side (CSE) : Encrypt data at client side and then upload to S3
-	- Server Side Encryption (SSE) :
+	- Server Side Encryption (SSE)
+		- SSE–S3
-		- SSE–S3 : S3 Managed Keys
+			- S3 Managed Keys
+			- Employing MFA
+			- AS-256 encryption is employed
+		- SSE–KMS
+			- AWS KMS Managed Keys
+			- Similar to SSE–S3 but provises added benefits
+			- Uses Envelop Key
-		- SSE–KMS : AWS KMS Managed Keys.
-Envelop Key.
-Provides audit trail
+			- Provides audit trail
+		- SSE-C
-		- SSE-C : SSE using customer provided keys
+			- Uses customer provided keys

 ### S3 Versioning
 - Once versioning is turned on it cannot be removed.
 It can only be suspended